Replaying SLOs

 -

-Replaying an existing SLO on the Nobl9 Web -
+Replaying an existing SLO -

-The pre-selected value is the default period for historical data retrieval set for this data source. -
+Select the period for data retrieval.
+The pre-selected value is the default retrieval period set for the data source.

 Click Run Replay.

-Run Replay is inactive when:
+The Run Replay button is inactive if:

-- This SLO is currently being replayed
+0. - The SLO is already being replayed.

-Job Status widgetβ
+Job Status widget

 To access it, click next to the top right of the Nobl9 application: